JensBorrisholt/Holidays/README.md

 `Holidays := THolidays<Dainsh>.Construct(2019, false, true);`

-First parameter is the yesr, second where to include sundays or not, third parameter is where to include holidays or not.
+First parameter is the year, second where to include Sundays or not, third parameter is where to include holidays or not.

 ![Danish Holidays 2019](https://github.com/JensBorrisholt/Holidays/blob/master/DanishHolidays2019.png "Danish Holidays 2019")

-##Techniques
+## Techniques

 In this solution, different techniques have been Implemented.

 - Delphi Console